-Mr. Faulkner has acted as counsel in public offerings and private transactions involving the issuance of securities backed by credit cards, auto loans, P2P loans, commercial real estate loans and trade receivables.
-He has represented commercial paper issuers and arrangers, as well as sellers of assets to asset-backed commercial paper programs.
+Mr. Faulkner has acted as counsel in public offerings and private transactions involving the issuance of securities backed by credit cards, auto loans, marketplace loans, commercial real estate loans and trade receivables.
+He has represented commercial paper issuers and arrang- ers, as well as sellers of assets to asset-backed commercial paper programs.
 He has advised on cross-border issuances into and out of the United States.
 In addition, he has advised issuers of commodity index linked structured products, including exchange traded funds.

 Mr. Faulkner has a broad credit card securitization practice.
 He helped establish credit card master trusts for many major issuers and has represented issuers and the underwriters of securities backed by VISA and MasterCard receivables and retailer private label credit card receivables.
 Mr. Faulkner has worked on structural innovations for the public issuance of subordinated classes of credit card receivables-backed securities.
 He also has represented buyers and seller of portfolios of credit card accounts.
 Mr. Faulkner has acted as counsel to the issuers or to the underwriters in securitized transactions by Chase, 1st Financial Bank USA, Target Corporation, Bluestem Brands and many other issuers.

-Recent transactions have included restructurings of securitization programs, sales of consumer loan portfolios, acquisitions and financings of P2P loans and advice to purchasers of interests in distressed asset-backed securities transactions.
-Mr. Faulkner has advised clients on regulatory developments, including the implementation of the Dodd-Frank Act and the Volcker Rule.
+Recent transactions have included acquisitions, financings and securitizations of market- place loans, restructurings of securitization programs, sales of consumer loan portfolios, and advice to purchasers of interests in distressed asset-backed securities transactions.
+Mr. Faulkner has advised clients on regulatory developments, including the implementation of new Regulation AB and Risk Retention rules and the Volcker Rule.

 Mr. Faulkner is a former member of the board of directors of the American Securitization Forum.
 He represented the American Securitization Forum in efforts to modify and preserve the FDIC’s legal isolation safe harbor for securitization transactions.
 He also represented SIFMA in connection with the preparation of comment letters on rules proposed to imple- ment the conflicts of interest limitations for securitization participants under the Dodd- Frank Act.